bluesky-social/atproto/packages/plc/README.md

     * First look in the config for the corresponding consortium key
     * Else trust any identity tick whose retrieval can be validated i.g. https
 * In order to have an authoritative current version of the DID document we need a consensus group to serve as the authority.
 The parameters k,h specifies the authority for the atomic updates of the consortium.
-* If k or h are not specified then the AIC(An Identity Consortium) is used.
+* If k or h are not specified then the default PLC server is used.
-  * A server may choose to limit the did:aic keys that they will allow.
+  * A server may choose to limit the did:plc keys that they will allow.
 * initialState-param
   * See https://www.w3.org/TR/did-spec-registries/#initialState-param
   * Used when a DID is not yet registered